Eugeny/tabby-web/README.md

 * `docker-compose run tabby /manage.sh add_version 1.0.163`

+You can find the available version numbers [here](https://www.npmjs.com/package/tabby-web-container).

 # Development setup

 Put your environment vars (`DATABASE_URL`, etc.) in the `.env` file in the root of the repo.